cardano-foundation/CIPs/CIP-0015/README.md

 We therefore need a voter registration transaction that serves three purposes:

 1. Registers a voting key to be included in the sidechain
-2. Associates mainnet Ada to this voting key
+2. Associates Mainnet ada to this voting key
 3. Declare an address to receive Catalyst voting rewards

 ## Specification